Japan eSIM installation QR code on iPhone with Mt. Fuji background

 4. Holafly — the only true unlimited eSIM

 Holafly's pitch is simple: genuinely unthrottled data, the whole trip.
-We tested this specifically — three consecutive days of 4K YouTube streaming in Shibuya, never once hitting the throttle that every "unlimited" competitor triggers after 3 GB.
-The cost: US$ 47 for 10 days, which is three times KKday.
-That's only worth it if you specifically need the data — a livestreamer, a vlogger editing on the road, someone treating the trip as a workation with 4K calls.
+While most "unlimited" competitors throttle to 128 kbps–1 Mbps after a 3 GB daily cap, Holafly is the rare brand that doesn't.
+The cost is real — ¥4,050–¥7,050 range, roughly 3× KKday.
+That's only worth it if you specifically need the data: a livestreamer, a vlogger editing on the road, someone treating the trip as a workation with 4K calls.

 Two hard limits to know.
 First, no hotspot sharing.
 Holafly blocks tethering at the network level to prevent people from buying one line and connecting ten devices.
-If you try, throughput drops to near-zero within minutes.
 Second, the eSIM binds to one device; you can't move it to a second phone mid-trip.
 For most travelers this is fine, but if you were hoping to share with a partner, pick a different brand.

 5. Jetfi eSIM — solid but not distinctive

 Jetfi is a Taiwanese pocket-WiFi brand that launched an eSIM line to compete.
-Speed at 38 Mbps in Tokyo places it fourth in our test — acceptable but unremarkable.
-The brand's selling point is "unlimited" pricing, but the fine print is the same 3 GB/day soft cap with post-cap throttling to 1 Mbps.
+The selling point is "unlimited" pricing, but the fine print is the same 3 GB/day soft cap with post-cap throttling to 1 Mbps as most competitors.
 Chinese-language support is a plus for Taiwanese travelers; for English-speaking users, there's nothing Jetfi does that KKday doesn't do better for the same money.

 Who it's for: Existing Jetfi WiFi customers with loyalty credits, travelers who specifically want to keep a Taiwanese brand in their stack.
 New users: start with KKday instead.